 Raphael Winery

 Experience a taste of Italian vino, culture, and architecture at Raphael Winery in Peconic.
 The Mediterranean-influenced design draws inspiration from the Italian monasteries of owner/winemaker John Petrocelli’s ancestral home.
 Named to honor his father and family’s long winemaking legacy, Raphael is one of the few remaining wineries in the US to harvest entirely by hand.
-The winery is built 12 feet underground in line with the winemaking philosophy of understanding and working with the cycles of nature, climate and soil to produce ripe, fruit-driven new world wines in an old-world setting.
-Shop Raphael’s best blends here.
+The winery is built 12 feet underground in line with the winemaking philosophy of understanding and working with the cycles of nature, climate and soil to produce ripe, fruit-driven new-world wines in an old-world setting.
+During the spring, visit the winery for tastings and live music.